 - Multiple Pathways: This division provides options for students who have previously dropped out (or those with low high school credits) to return to school through an "educational pathway."
 These pathways are designed to assist students in earning their high school diploma or its equivalent.
 CLICK HERE FOR OUR BROCHURE!

 - Accelerated High School Pathway - an option for students who are over-aged and under-credited to complete the requirements for graduation in less that 3 years!

-- Educational Options Pathway (EOP) - also known as "Twilight", this option allows adults aged 17 and older to continue earning credits towards graduation through early evening classes.
+- Educational Options Program (EOP) - also known as "Twilight", this option allows adults aged 17 and older to continue earning credits towards graduation through early evening classes.

 - Gateway to College Pathway - a dual enrollment option that allows students to complete their high school diploma while simultaneaously earning college credit.